-Czech Republic's approach toward innovative biotechnologies (referred to as New Plant Breeding Techniques within the EU) is rather positive; positions are based on scientific opinions.
-However, the Czech Republic follows the EU regulatory framework and, the July 2018 Court of Justice of the European Union (ECJ) ruled that such products will be regulated under the "GMO" Directive.
+The Czech Republic's approach toward innovative biotechnologies (referred to as New Plant Breeding Techniques within the EU, and in other countries as genome editing) is rather positive; positions are based on scientific opinions.
+However, the Czech Republic follows the EU regulatory framework and, the July 2018 Court of Justice of the European Union (ECJ) ruled that such products are regulated under the "GMO" Directive.

 The Czech Republic typically follows the EFSA opinions.
-Regarding innovative biotechnologies, the CzC GMO commented on three: cisgenesis, intragenesis, and zinc fingers, and agrees with the EFSA findings.
-Cisgenesis is not considered to be falling in the scope of the GMO, as similar hazards can be associated with cisgenic and conventionally bred plants.
-Intragenesis and zinc fingers result in a genetically modified organism and therefore fall under the scope of the GMO legislation.
+Regarding innovative biotechnologies, the CzC GMO agreed with the EFSA findings and commented on three techniques (cisgenesis, intragenesis, and zinc fingers).
+The finding stated that cisgenesis should not fall under the scope of the EU "GMO" Directive, as cisgenic and conventionally bred plants can exhibit similar genetic changes and hazards.
+Intragenesis and zinc fingers result in a "GMO" and therefore do fall under the scope of the EU "GMO" legislation.